Rizz0S/programming-univbasics-nds-nds-to-insight-raw-brackets-lab/README.md

 ## Introduction

-In this lab we're going to generate our first insight: how many pieces are in the vending machine.
-You're then going to complete a lab where we calculate how much money the directors' movies made.
+In this lab we're going to generate our first insight: What is the total retail value of the snacks in the vending machine.
+You're then going to complete a lab where we calculate how much money the directors' movies made using the same data from the previous lesson.

 To accomplish this, we're going to continue following the strategy we described a few lessons ago: